Visyond/website-hugo/site/content/landings/governance.md

 howToAsked: >-
   When I use Visyond I see my accuracy and ability to answer questions about my work go up.
 I can do more and have peace of mind.
-howTo: >-
+howTo: |-
-  Strict regulatory and compliance burdens demonstrate why organisations benefit from a comprehensive audit trail, data security and transparency.
-With Visyond, your sensitive financial information is secure and future-proofed.
+  * Visyond offers comprehensive audit trail, data security and transparency

-  Traditional financial modelling tools perpetuates chaos across organisations.
-  Making it difficult to reach a single version of the truth that everyone agrees on.
-Managing an analytical task with inputs from multiple stakeholders can take weeks or months.
-At the same time, the rapid pace of today’s business world requires a quick turn-around - they need to make strategic decisions quickly.

-  Visyond’s smart, cloud-based spreadsheet platform improves data governance and accelerates strategic financial decision making.

-  **Peace of mind is guaranteed when your organisation uses Visyond for financial modelling.**
+  * Ensures quick turn-around and allows quick strategic decision-making
+  * Greatly accelerates input-gathering from multiple stakeholders
+  * Reduces data chaos and guarantees peace of mind
 howToCompany: '**Fernando Rizzo**, Area Manager, Elettronica'
 case:
   - caseDescr: 'Sales Planning: Elettronica''s Sales Planning planning from weeks to hours'